Veh-Ardashir: History

 Originally known as Seleucia, the city was rebuilt and renamed in 230 by the founder of the Sasanian Empire, king Ardashir I (r.
 224-240).
 The city was known as Mahoza by the Jews, Kokhe (Syriac) by the Christians, and Behrasir by the Arabs.
-Veh-Ardashir was populated by many wealthy Jews, and was the seat of the church of the Church of the East patriarch.
+Veh-Ardashir was populated by many wealthy Jews, and was the seat of the Patriarch of the Church of the East.

-In the Talmud, it is written as Ardashir, located across the Tigris River from the city of Ctesiphon.
+In the Talmud, it is written as Ardashir, located across the Tigris from the city of Ctesiphon.

 The city was walled and was circular by design.

 A governor marzban (general of a frontier province, "margrave") is known to have resided in a fortress in the northern part of this city in ca. 420.
 During the mid-5th century, a flooding occurred in Veh-Ardashir, which divided the city in two.
 This resulted in a decline of the city, and the abandonment of many parts of the city.
-During the reign of king Khosrau II (590-628), a palace was constructed near a garden named Bagh-i Hinduvan (meaning "the garden of the Indians").
+During the reign of king Khosrow II (590-628), a palace was constructed near a garden named Bagh-i Hinduvan (meaning "the garden of the Indians").
 In 636, Veh-Ardashir was captured by the Arab general Khalid ibn Urfuta during the Muslim conquest of Persia.